Privacy and Donor Rights

 “Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
 To ensure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in the nonprofit organizations and causes they are asked to support, we declare that all donors have these rights:

-To feel free to ask questions when making a donation and to receive prompt, truthful and forthright answers.”
+- To feel free to ask questions when donating, and to receive prompt, truthful and forthright answers.”

 We encourage donors or potential donors to contact us regarding any questions or concerns regarding the “Donor Bill of Rights” and hope that our adherence to these rights strengthens the trust our donors have shown in us.

-Thank you for supporting the American Indian College Fund, its member tribal colleges, and thousands of American Indian students striving for an education.
+Thank you for supporting the American Indian College Fund, tribal colleges and universities, and thousands of American Indian students striving for an education.